hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 #### Links

-Use [standalone links](/components/link/standalone) when an action takes the user to a new destination (URL).
-Follow the standalone link [usage guidelines](https://helios.hashicorp.design/components/link/standalone) to determine what variant “type” to use.
+Use [Standalone Link](/components/link/standalone) when an action takes the user to a new destination (URL).

 We recommend using the secondary standalone link to maintain visual hierarchy and avoid competing prominence when used with the secondary button.